Timeline

 Gollancz republish A Voyage to Arcturus.

-29th Nov — the BBC Third Programme present a discussion on Lindsay's works; Jacqueline Lindsay describes it as "a complete fiasco".
+29th Nov — on the BBC Light Programme, "Books and Writers", presents a discussion on Lindsay’s works; Jacqueline Lindsay describes it as "a complete fiasco".

 A Voyage to Arcturus radio adaptation on the BBC's Third Programme.